 - Security Auditing: with workflow automation, users can automatically create a full audit trail of all data-sensitive processes—from proposals to approvals—to keep track of everything that goes on and refer to when necessary.

 - Incident Response: in the event of a cybersecurity incident, whether internal or external, you need to be notified immediately.
-Analytics platforms like Nintex Hawkeye collect information from varying data sources without manual input, helping you predict and screen potential cybersecurity threats.
+Analytics platforms like Nintex Analytics collect information from varying data sources without manual input, helping you predict and screen potential cybersecurity threats.
 And its seamless integration with Nintex Workflow means you can take automated actions to mitigate risk as quickly as possible.

 - Password Management: for maximum security over personal data, your users should be frequently updating their passwords.
 You can set up recurring automated workflows to notify them of the need to do this.